elf4j/elf4j-provider/README.md

 overload), asynchronous logging may delay the main workflow more severely than its synchronous counterpart because not only it has to block while awaiting available buffer capacity but also the extra cost of facilitating asynchronous communication will now add to that of the main workflow.
-By contrast, synchronous logging without buffer will always delay the main workflow with every transaction regardless, albeit having no additional cost for asynchrony.
+By contrast, synchronous logging without buffer will always delay the main workflow with every transaction, albeit having no additional cost for asynchrony.

 To take the desired advantage of asynchronous logging, it requires that the buffer is not overloaded.
 Buffer can also help a conceptually synchronous pipeline by providing some "batch effect", e.g. flushing data to an output stream in